Your trip includes

 (Walking Day: 10.4 miles | 17 kilometers | 25,000 steps)

-Today, you will culminate the walking portion of your journey!
-Before arriving at your final destination, you will first stop for Mass on Mount Joy (Monte del Gozo).
+Today, you will reach the culmination of the walking portion of your journey!
+Before arriving at your final destination, you will stop for Mass on what is known as Mount Joy (Monte del Gozo).
 You will know that you are approaching Santiago because, at this point, you will be able to see the spires of the Cathedral.
 Following lunch, you will complete your walking journey and arrive at the Cathedral of Santiago de Compostela.
 Upon arrival, feel free to say a small prayer in thanksgiving to Our Lord for keeping you safe throughout the walking pilgrimage.
-At this time, you will check-in to your hotel and enjoy free time to explore Galicia’s capital, Santiago.
-This evening you will enjoy a marvelous dinner, followed by a very restful overnight in Santiago de Compostela.
+At this time, you will check in to your hotel and enjoy free time to explore Galicia’s capital, Santiago.
+This evening, you will enjoy a marvelous dinner, followed by a very restful overnight in Santiago de Compostela.

 Day 10: Santiago de Compostela